CS-433/cs-433-project-2-anyway/README.md

-## Title
-Facades and Openings Detection Based on Different Deep Learning Models
+# Facades and Openings Detection Based on Different Deep Learning Models
-## Authors
-Authors: Xiaorang Guo, Qunyou Liu and Yiwen Ma
+### Authors: Xiaorang Guo, Qunyou Liu and Yiwen Ma

 ## Introduction
 Our project is mainly about detecting the facades and openings of the raw images grabbing from Google Street View.
 The work is mainly divided into three parts.